BarakBinyamin/mic/README.md

 - Colorize text based on background

 # Motivation
-I enjoy listenting to music, and I wanted to share what I was listening to with my freinds and family
+I enjoy listenting to music, and I wanted to share what I was listening to with my friends and family

 This project was also a great opportunity to develop an application that was:
 - 🐳**Containerized**